BarryGon911/OPENAI-API-SQL/README.md

 ## Technologies

-The front end is built with React, and the back end is built with Node.js and Express.
+The FrontEnd is built with React with vanilla JavaScript and the BackEnd is built with NodeJS and Express.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)